coreos/etcd-operator/README.md

 etcd-cluster-0003   1/1       Running   0          5s
 ```

-## Restart Controller
+## Try controller recovery

-etcd controller can recover itself from restart.
-Continued from above, you can try to simulate a crash:
+etcd controller can recover itself from restart or a crash.
+Continued from above, you can try to simulate a controller crash:

 ```bash
 $ kubectl delete -f example/etcd-controller.yaml
 pod "kubeetcdctrl" deleted